LaneAward Console

 I clicked a row but tab 2 did not open the way I expected

 Select the account row itself, not the sort header or a button inside the row.
 The selected account should move focus to tab 2 and place the user name in the tab title.
+A small indicator appears after the name to show that the tab has a dropdown menu with additional sections.

 I do not see compensation fields